TheGaggle

 Lukacs's analyses of the works of some of the leading historians of Hitler and Nazi Germany are the most worthwhile parts of the book.

 One historian Lukacs takes issue with is A.J.P.
 Taylor.
-Taylor had famously argued that Hitler was neither uniquely wicked nor uniquely responsibly for the outbreak of World War II.
+Taylor had famously argued that Hitler was neither uniquely wicked nor uniquely responsible for the outbreak of World War II.
 Hitler's foreign policy was opportunistic and improvisational, and not driven by a coherent agenda.
 Hitler wanted to revise the widely-perceived unjust Versailles settlement, much as other German leaders did.
 The outbreak of war in 1939 was as much the result of Allied miscalculation and blunders as of Hitler’s aggression.
 In Taylor's account, Hitler was not a monster but a normal German statesman pursuing traditional German goals.

 Lukacs acknowledges Taylor’s brilliance, wit and iconoclasm, and agrees that Hitler was an improviser and gambler who was not working according to some master-plan.
 However, Lukacs thinks Taylor went far too far in normalizing Hitler.
 By portraying Hitler as just another German statesman, Taylor minimized Hitler’s ideological obsessions, especially his anti-Semitism.